Brazil’s President Bolsonaro tests negative for coronavirus

 “Don’t believe the fake news media!” he wrote in a subsequent post.

-Bolsonaro’s Mar-a-Lago meeting also included Trump’s daughter Ivanka Trump, son-in-law Jared Kushner, Brazil’s foreign minister Ernesto Araujo and Bolsonaro’s son Eduardo, who is a federal lawmaker, among others.
+Bolsonaro’s meeting this week at Trump’s Mar-a-Lago resort also included Trump’s daughter Ivanka Trump, son-in-law Jared Kushner, Brazil’s Foreign Minister Ernesto Araujo and Bolsonaro’s son Eduardo, who is a federal lawmaker, among others.
 Vice President Mike Pence and Trump’s personal lawyer Rudy Giuliani also went to Mar-a-Lago that evening.

 This week, Bolsonaro told a group in Florida that he believed mainstream media was exaggerating the virus’ severity.
-He reversed course Thursday, wearing a face mask on a live transmission on Facebook.
+He reversed course Thursday, wearing a face mask on a live transmission on Facebook from the capital, Brasilia.
 On a televised address later, he said the World Health Organization “responsibly” characterized the virus as a pandemic, and tried to dissuade supporters from turning out for mass demonstrations scheduled for March 15.

 The rallies “demonstrate the maturity of our presidential democracy and are evident expressions of our liberty.
 They need, however, to be rethought in the face of these facts.
 Our health and that of our families must be preserved,” Bolsonaro said.